-This is to ensure that care and support is consistent with the Health and Social Care Standard which states: 'I am protected from harm, abuse, bullying and exploitation by people who have a clear understanding of their responsibilities' (3.20); and 'I benefit from a culture of continuous improvement, with the organisation having robust and transparent quality assurance processes' (4.19).
+This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

+'I am protected from harm, abuse, bullying and exploitation by people who have a clear understanding of their responsibilities' (HSCS 3.20); and

+'I benefit from a culture of continuous improvement, with the organisation having robust and transparent quality assurance processes' (HSCS 4.19)

-We were not assured that this requirement had been met and therefore it will be repeated with a new timescale of 31 May 2024.
+We were not assured that this requirement had been met.
+It will be repeated with a new timescale of 31 May 2024 for the Fostering and Adult Placement Services.